CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 #### Direct Influence

 Some characters have a direct influence attribute of one or more.
-If such a character’s direct influence is greater than or equal to another one of your characters’ mind attribute, he may take control of that other character, who then becomes a _follower_ of the controlling character.
+If such a character’s direct influence is greater than or equal to another one of your characters’ mind attribute, theymay take control of that other character, who then becomes a _follower_ of the controlling character.
 These conditions must be met:
- - The total mind attributes of all of a character’s followers may not exceed his direct influence.
+ - The total mind attributes of all of a character’s followers may not exceed their direct influence.
  - A character can take control of another character that is in play only if both characters are in the same company.

-A follower does not require influence points from your general pool, and he must remain stacked under the character exerting the direct influence.
-A follower may not use his direct influence to control characters (i.e., a follower may not have his own followers).
+A follower does not require influence points from your general pool, and theymust remain stacked under the character exerting the direct influence.
+A follower may not use their direct influence to control characters (i.e., a follower may not have their own followers).

 _A follower is handled in all other ways as a normal character_ (e.g., counts for company size, takes normal actions, etc.).

 If you have enough unused general influence points, you may move a follower from direct influence to general influence (or vice versa) during your organization phase.

 If a character directly influencing a follower is removed from play, the follower remains in play and does not immediately count against general influence.
-However, during your next organization phase, you must discard the follower, place the follower under the control of another character in his company with enough available direct influence, or place the follower under the control of general influence (if enough is available).
+However, during your next organization phase, you must discard the follower, place the follower under the control of another character in their company with enough available direct influence, or place the follower under the control of general influence (if enough is available).

 {: .note }
 > **Example:** In this example and later examples, the notation “#•#” is used.
-The first number is the character’s mind attribute; the second is his direct influence (DI).
+The first number is the character’s mind attribute; the second is their direct influence (DI).
 A direct influence value in brackets applies only against certain types of characters (in this example, only against Orcs and Trolls).
 In our example from page 8, Wendy and Nick each have one company at Carn Dum (a Haven) organized as follows:
 >
 > ```mermaid
 > %%{init: {'flowchart' : {'curve' : 'linear'}, 'theme': 'base', 'themeVariables': { 'primaryColor': '#fff','primaryBorderColor': '#44434d','fontFamily': 'timesnewroman'}}}%%